HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

 FIG. 04.
-Data Lifecycle Revisited in context of the CPG-IG:  With the guideline development group, the knowledge engineering team, and local implementation teams (practice governance and informatics/ EHR build) working collaboratively to develop and implement a CPG based on widely adopted standards (e.g., FHIR, CQL), there exists a synergy that can produce all the knowledge products more efficiently and effectively. (<b>NOTE: the Research-on-FHIR does not exist yet</b>).
+Data Lifecycle Revisited in context of the CPG-IG:  With the guideline development group, the knowledge engineering team, and local implementation teams (practice governance and informatics/ EHR build) working collaboratively to develop and implement a CPG based on widely adopted standards (e.g., FHIR, CQL), there exists a synergy that can produce all the knowledge products more efficiently and effectively.

 </summary>